How to buy Northern Star Resources (NST) shares

-Northern Star Resources Limited engages in the exploration, development, mining, processing, and sale of gold deposits in Australia.
-The company holds interests in the Pogo, Jundee, and Kalgoorlie operations, as well as Paulsens and Tanami projects.
+Northern Star Resources Limited engages in the exploration, development, mining, and processing of gold deposits in Australia.
+It also sells refined gold.
+The company holds interests in the Pogo, Kalgoorlie, KCGM, Jundee, Thunderbox, and Carosue Dam operations, as well as Paulsens, Tanami, and Bronzewing projects.
 It operates in Western Australia, the Northern Territory, and Alaska.
-The company was founded in 2000 and is based in Subiaco, Australia.
+The company was incorporated in 2000 and is headquartered in Subiaco, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO